Carrot1024/pdsnd_github/README.md

 pdsnd_github_Bikeshare

 ### Description
-This is a Python program that interacts with users and analyzes Bikeshare data based on Python logic.
+This is a Python program that can interacts with users and analyzes Bikeshare data based on Python logic.

 ### Files used
 chicago.csv